mbp27/movie/README.md

 ```

 ## Example APK
 Difficult to run this project?
 I have included `.apk` development and production for those of you who want to try [here](https://github.com/mbp27/movie/releases).
-Please, download the latest version.
+Check out the assets section and download the latest version.
 Enjoy!

 ## Flutter Gen: